 - Everything Is Trying To Kill You and The Princess

-- Excuse Plot: All you know is that our heroes rescues the Princess from goblins and are trying to return her to the her castle.
+- Excuse Plot: All you know is that our heroes rescue the Princess from goblins and are trying to return her to her castle.

 - Fantasy Character Classes: The four heroes as follows:

 - Fire-Breathing Weapon: An attack upgrade for the Mage allows her to fire a stream of flames from her staff.

 - Gainax Ending: At the end of the Arcade Mode, the game ends with our four heroes and the Princess putting on a concert show at her castle, with the Princess as the Idol Singer.

 - Girlish Pigtails: The weakest variant of the succubus have them.